twilight-goose/Mapping-Stations/README.md

 ## Steps
 1. Create a new conda environment
-2. Using conda, install geopandas and geodatasets (a compatible version of pandas will install with geopandas)
+2. Using conda, install geopandas (a compatible version of pandas will install with geopandas)
 3. Change the file paths in "Loader.py" to match the location of your data